peeyushy95/Automated-User-Login-out-Using-Computer-Vision/README.md

 SETUP Requirements :
 1) Python 3.5
-2) OpenCV
+2) OpenCV 3.0
+3) Tensorflow

+Note:
   Create Images folder and put images for training.
-Extension of image will be the label.
+Extension of image will be the label. add password in macLogin file.